Self-Petitioned, Employment-Based Options29 Sep 2022

 Similar to the EB1(a), extraordinary ability category, the EB2 NIW category requires a showing of significant success and contributions in the field of expertise.
 There must be clear evidence of the anticipated benefits to the United States from the individual’s work, and these benefits must outweigh the nation’s interest in protecting U.S. workers through the PERM process.
 One generally must be rather accomplished to be a good candidate for an NIW; however, it does tend to have a slightly lower threshold than the EB1(a) category.

-To establish eligibility for an NIW, the foreign national must be eligible to file under the EB2 category – this means that s/he must hold an advanced degrees, or its equivalent, or else be an individual with exceptional ability in the sciences, arts, or business.
+To establish eligibility for an NIW, the foreign national must be eligible to file under the EB2 category – this means that the applicant must hold an advanced degree, or its equivalent, or else be an individual with exceptional ability in the sciences, arts, or business.
 The applicant must also plan to continue work in the field of expertise.
 If all these factors are met, the individual must still demonstrate eligibility using the following three-prong test.

 National Interest Waiver for Entrepreneurs

 One interesting application of the NIW option is for entrepreneurs.
-The USCIS has stated that it is possible for an entrepreneur to qualify for an NIW, but has provided very little guidance on how to demonstrate eligibility.
+The USCIS has stated that it is possible for an entrepreneur to qualify for an NIW, but very little guidance on how to demonstrate eligibility has been provided.
 Still, if one can demonstrate how an entrepreneurial venture satisfies the previously discussed 3-prong test, an EB2 NIW case may be a viable option.
-More details on the use of an NIW in the entrepreneurial context is available in the MurthyDotCom NewsBrief, USCIS on Use of H1B and NIW by Entrepreneurs: Part 2 (02.Sep.2011).

 EB5 Immigrant Investors

 The employment-based, fifth preference (EB5) immigrant investor category is another self-sponsored green card option.
-Under the EB5 investor program, a foreign national can self-petition for permanent resident status, based upon an investment of $1,000,000 in a U.S. commercial enterprise, or a $500,000 investment if the enterprise is in a targeted employment area – that is, a rural area or area with high unemployment.
-The investment must create at least ten fulltime jobs for U.S. workers.
-But, if the EB5 investment is made in a regional center, this requirement can be met by showing the creation of indirect jobs, rather than direct hires.
+Under the EB5 investor program, a foreign national can self-petition for permanent resident status, based upon an investment of $1,050,000 in a U.S. commercial enterprise.
+The investment requirement is reduced to $800,000 if the investment is made in a qualifying government infrastructure project, or if the enterprise is located in a targeted employment area – that is, a rural area or area with high unemployment.
+The investment must create at least ten full-time jobs for U.S. workers.